gostrc/octopress/source/_posts/2012-02-03-setting-up-postfix-to-use-gmail-as-an-smtp-relay-host-in-archlinux.markdown

 If you set up everything correctly, you should have sent out an email out to *username@gmail.com*.

-Bonus: you can control where your local mail gets forwarded to by creating a *~/.forward* file and adding your email to the file so that local mail will get sent to you.
+Bonus: you can control where your local mail gets forwarded to by creating a *~/.forward* file and adding your email to the file so that local mail will get sent to your email account.
 Check out the man page for aliases(5) for more info.